MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/compute.md

 # Compute for AI workloads on Azure infrastructure

-AI workloads require specialized virtual machines (VMs) to handle the intensive computational demands and large-scale data processing.
-Choosing the right VMs maximizes resource utilization and accelerates AI model development and deployment.
+AI workloads need specialized virtual machines (VMs) to handle high computational demands and large-scale data processing.
+Using the right VMs optimizes resource use and speeds up the development and deployment of AI models, making this step essential for organizations adopting AI.

 | AI phase             | Virtual Machine Image  | Generative AI (LLMs, SLMs) | Nongenerative AI (complex models)  | Nongenerative AI (small models)  |
 |----------------------|------------------------|----------------------------|------------------------------------|----------------------------------|